Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} reinforcement learning (DRL) has achieved great success in high-dimensional scenarios such as video games~\cite{wu2024pre}, robot operations~\cite{wang2023task}, and autonomous driving~\cite{huang2023goal} due to its ability to feature representation for high-dimensional pixels by the combination of neural networks.
-However, a serious challenge faced by current DRL is that the policies trained in specific scenes struggle to generalize effectively to unseen scenes~\cite{wang2024investigating}.
+\IEEEPARstart{V}{isual} reinforcement learning (DRL) has achieved great success in vision-oriented decision-making applications such as autonomous driving~\cite{10507015,10306329}, robot operations~\cite{9351748,10032100}, and video learning~\cite{10075396,gillberg2023technical} due to its ability to feature representation by the combination of neural networks~\cite{10426745}.
+However, a serious challenge faced by current DRL is that the policies trained in specific scenes struggle to generalize effectively to unknown scenes~\cite{wang2024investigating}.
 Moreover, it is exacerbated when policies are exposed to diverse scenarios.
-To tackle this challenge, previous work usually studies effective state representation learners to extract a representation space that can summarize task-relevant details within the environment, thus enabling the learning of generalizable policies~\cite{stooke2021decoupling}.
+To tackle this challenge, previous work usually studies effective state representation learners to extract a representation space that can summarize task-relevant details within the environment, thus enabling the learning of generalizable policies~\cite{9779589}.

-Early efforts to enhance DRL's representation abilities have widely employed data augmentation techniques in the representation learning process \cite{laskin2020reinforcement}.
-Numerous studies utilize data augmentation to generate diverse images to capture latent invariant information in anchor observations, thereby discarding task-irrelevant components in the scene.
-To be specific, most of these works are guided by the principle of noise contrast estimation (NCE), which achieves understanding between task and noise by optimizing the Q-learning gradients with data augmentation (e.g., CG2A \cite{liu2023improving} and DrQ \cite{kostrikov2020image}), the temporal difference error (e.g., SVEA \cite{hansen2021stabilizing} and SGQN \cite{bertoin2022look}), and the mutual information between pairs of positive and negative samples, (e.g., TACO \cite{zheng2024texttt} and CURL \cite{laskin2020curl}).
-Additionally, some studies have proposed cyclic augmentation (CycAug) \cite{ma2024learning} and convolutional augmentation (Conv) \cite{hansen2021stabilizing} to enrich the spatial diversity in some scenarios.
-Essentially, the primary aim of data augmentation is to incorporate various optimization or approximation methods to distinguish between semantically variant and invariant features in original and augmented observations \cite{liu2023improving,zhang2020learning}.
+By generating diverse images to capture latent invariant information in anchor observations, data augmentation techniques have been widely employed in learning task-relevant representations and therefore discarding task-irrelevant components in the scene~\cite{10348509}.
+To be specific, noise contrast estimation (NCE) is often adopted as guidance to distinguish the task information and noise by optimizing different objectives \cite{10064325}, for example, the Q-learning gradients with data augmentation for CG2A \cite{liu2023improving} and DrQ \cite{kostrikov2020image}, as well as the mutual information between pairs of positive and negative samples for TACO \cite{zheng2024texttt} and CURL \cite{laskin2020curl}.
+Additionally, some studies have proposed cyclic~\cite{ma2024learning} and domain augmentation~\cite{ryu2023instant} to enrich the spatial diversity in some scenarios.
 However, these methods heavily rely on manually designed augmentation noises with weak universality.
-Moreover, it is impractical to design a sufficient number of augmentation patterns to content with the generalization demands of real-world scenarios \cite{xia2022simgrace}.
+Moreover, it is impractical to design sufficient augmentation patterns to content with the generalization demands of real-world application scenes \cite{xia2022simgrace}.